-One question I was particularly asked, after returning home from my two-month long backpacking trip across Europe, is how did I afford to travel in Europe for so long.
-People around me wanted to know how do I afford to keep travelling, despite not having a job for the past many years.
+After returning home from my two-month long backpacking trip across Europe, one question I was particularly asked, was how did I afford to travel in Europe for so long.
+People around me wanted to know how did I afford travelling for so long in a continent so expensive, despite having no job for the past few years.

-Those who knew me personally and had a little idea about how blogging and travelling-in-budget help me altogether to do this thought that I still have my dad or someone else in the family supporting me financially.
-A few high-school buddies even mocked, stating that I might be into smuggling drugs or busy working illegal ideas, after repeating, yet once again, the usual family sponsorship thing.
+Those who knew me personally and had a little idea about how I make money travel blogging still thought that my dad or someone else in the family supported me financially.
+A few high-school buddies even mocked, stating that I might be into smuggling drugs or busy working illegal ideas, after repeating, yet once again, the usual family sponsorship gamut.

-And when I spoke in defence, furthermore, and confessed of my innocence, declaring “it’s my blog that supports and I try not to spend too much while travelling… and that’s how I’ve come this far” they called me a Dishonest Don.
-“We all know your stories fucker, now tell us how you make money in simple words,” one of my friends snapped.
+And when I spoke in defence and confessed of my innocence, declaring “it’s my blog that supported… and that’s how I travelled Europe for so long without spending much” they called me a Dishonest Don.
+“We all know your stories fucker, now tell us how did you do it,” one of my friends snapped.

 How Blogging Is Contributing Since Day One

 Blogging had been kindest of all the things, experiences, people, or events I’ve met so far since travelling — at least if financially speaking.
-The first three months of my blogging stint did not give me much but one free trip.
+The first six months of my blogging stint did not give me much but only a few free trip.
 I was so new to blogging that I knew no one would pay me to travel, and if a company was giving me a free trip it was my best deal.
-With time and increasing readership, free trips always followed.
+With time and increasing readership, more free trips followed.

 I’ve now even started making a little money from my blog.
 But that does not include one thing, but a mix of many.
-I think because every blogger starts with limited resources and many challenges — with the biggest of all being gaining popularity and making money during the process – it’s important to find a mix of revenue models.
-I use Adsense, sponsored links, tweeting & instagraming about brands, product reviews, and what not… and I get to do that all because I have a blog!
-[Read: Different Ways I Make Money From My Travel Blog]
+I think because every blogger starts with limited resources and many challenges — with the biggest of all being gaining popularity and making money during the process.
+It’s important to find a mix of revenue models, eg I use Adsense, freelance writing, affiliate marketing, product reviews, and a few other things… and I get to do it all because I have a blog!

 Moreover, I’d like to tell that I’ve been blogging for 1 and a half year, but I’ve been travelling full-time for much longer.
-After I quit my job to travel (and I won’t call it a reckless decision) I travelled but didn’t blog.
+After I quit my job to travel, I travelled without blogging for almost a year.
 Blogging came much later, as a way to sustain my travel needs.
 Slowly blogging took over, offering me monetary help and better ways to travel.

 So to summon up the answer, I’d say… I’ve been able to travel the world uninterruptedly, over the past two and a half years, without any steady source of income, because one, I’ve been blogging and blogging has made me a little money to travel; and two, because I have always budget travelled.